Selective Service Act of 1917: Origins

 At the time of World War I, the US Army was small compared with the mobilized armies of the European powers.
 As late as 1914, the Regular Army had under 100,000 men, while the National Guard (the organized militias of the states) numbered around 115,000.
 The National Defense Act of 1916 authorized the growth of the Army to 165,000 and the National Guard to 450,000 by 1921, but by 1917 the Army had only expanded to around 121,000, with the National Guard numbering 181,000.

 By 1916, it had become clear that any participation by the United States in the conflict in Europe would require a far larger army.
 While President Wilson at first wished to use only volunteer troops, it soon became clear that this would be impossible.
 When war was declared, Wilson asked for the Army to increase to a force of one million.
-But by six weeks after war was declared, only 73,000 men had volunteered for service.
-Wilson accepted the recommendation of Secretary of War Newton D. Baker for a draft.
+An astonishing 73,000 men had volunteered within the first day of the war's declaration, but by six weeks after the call, it was clear that waiting for more self-elected men wouldn't be compatible with the intended plans of quickly mobilizing a fighting force to Europe.
+Wilson then accepted the recommendation of Secretary of War Newton D. Baker for a draft.

 General Enoch H. Crowder, the Judge Advocate General of the United States Army, when first consulted, was opposed.
 But later, with the assistance of Captain Hugh Johnson and others, Crowder guided the bill through Congress and administered the draft as the Provost Marshal General.

 A problem that came up in the writing of the bill and its negotiation through Congress was the desire of former President Theodore Roosevelt to assemble a volunteer force to go to Europe.
 President Wilson and others, including army officers, were reluctant to permit this for a variety of reasons.
 The final bill contained a compromise provision permitting the president to raise four volunteer divisions, a power Wilson did not exercise.

 To persuade an uninterested populace to support the war and the draft, George Creel, a veteran of the newspaper industry, became the United States' official war propagandist.
 He set up the Committee on Public Information, which recruited 75,000 speakers, who made 750,000 four-minute speeches in 5,000 cities and towns across America.
 Creel later helped form the American Alliance for Labor and Democracy, with union leader Samuel Gompers as president, to win working-class support for the war and "unify sentiment in the nation".
 The AALD had branches in 164 cities, and many labor leaders went along although "rank-and-file working class support for the war remained lukewarm ...", and the campaign was ultimately unsuccessful.
 Many prominent Socialist leaders became pro-war, though the majority did not.